ezsystems/ezplatform-http-cache/docs/using_tags.md

    just purges on it if present, response tagging with this is currently meant to be done inline in template logic / views where author knows if this should really happen or not)_

+- `ez-all`:
+   _Internal tag used for being able to clear all cache.
+Main use case is being able to expire (soft purge) all cache on deployment of new versions of your installation which for instance changes representation / design dramatically._

 ## How Response tagging is done